habi/EAWAG-manuscript/manuscript.md

 ### Sample procurement and preparation

 The fishes were kept in 75% Ethanol for long-term storage in the EAWAG fish library.
-They were delivered to the Institute of Anatomy for microtomographic investigation sorted into several batches by approximately equal length.
+They were delivered to the Institute of Anatomy for X-ray microtomography investigation sorted into several batches by approximately equal length.

 [TODO]: # (Were they transported to Bern as 'Gefahrengut'-Transport?
 This would be a remarkable little tidbit to add to the manuscript)